vmware-tanzu-learning/cnd-practices-series/abstract.md

 ## Series 2 - Distributed applications and microservices

-A mix of 100 and 200 level series tracks covering the concepts, guidelines, practices and patterns how to evolve a codebase and application deployment architecture to accommodate problems with distributed applications and microservices.
+A mix of 100 and 200 level series tracks covering the concepts, guidelines, practices and patterns on how to evolve a codebase and application deployment architecture to accommodate problems with distributed applications and microservices.

+This series is based on concepts and practices previously taught in the Spring Cloud Developer unit of the Instructor-Led Master Class for Developer course using Tanzu Application Services.
+The Spring Cloud Service content is out-of-date, and the idea is to modernize in this series.

 1. Evolving a codebase -> monolith to microservices (App Continuum)
 1. Introduction to distributed applications (Microservices)